marceloverass/gui-python/README.md

 To install Auto-GPT, follow these steps:

-    Make sure you have all the requirements above, if not, install/get them.
+    0.Make sure you have all the requirements above, if not, install/get them.

 The following commands should be executed in a CMD, Bash or Powershell window.
 To do this, go to a folder on your computer, click in the folder path at the top and type CMD, then press enter.

-    Clone the repository: For this step you need Git installed, but you can just download the zip file instead by clicking the button at the top of this page ☝️
+    1.Clone the repository: For this step you need Git installed, but you can just download the zip file instead by clicking the button at the top of this page ☝️